mapersiani/cse15l-lab-reports/Lab3Report.md

 `find -type`

-*This command can be used to search for file of a specific type.*
+*This command can be used to search for files of a specific type.*
 *Source: ChatGPT*

-* In this first example, lets search for all of the directorys in the `./written_2` path.
+* In this first example, let's search for all of the directories in the `./written_2` path.
 To do this, we type `d` after `-type` which indicates that we want only directories to be shown.
 ```
 bash-3.2$ find ./written_2 -type d
 ./written_2